Tax Payments in Switzerland

 Subsequent Ordinary Assessment in the Case of Taxation at Source

-Anyone who pays withholding tax and has to submit a tax return at the end of the tax period will subsequently receive the tax assessment in the form of a final invoice.
+Anyone who pays withholding tax and has to submit a tax return at the end of the tax period will subsequently receive the tax assessment in the form of a final invoice (applies to taxpayers obligated to file a tax return or opt-in to do so).
 Depending on the tax burden determined, a refund is then made for excess taxes paid or the taxpayer must make an additional payment.

 Ordinary Assessment With Provisional Invoice